frankllin-sec/phishing-awareness-campaign/README.md

 ## 🎯 Why This Matters

 Phishing is responsible for **91% of all cyberattacks**.
-Despite all the technical controls a SOC team deploys  firewalls, EDR, SIEM  a single untrained employee clicking a malicious link can bypass all of them in seconds.
+A single untrained employee clicking a malicious link can bypass all of them in seconds.

 This is why **employee awareness is considered a critical layer of defense**.
 A SOC Analyst who can not only detect threats but also educate users is significantly more effective at protecting an organization.